 You can write your complaint here yourself, ask someone on staff to help, or ask another person you trust, including your guardian if you have one.
-You may turn this complaint in to any SPSI staff member or by mail or fax.
-Please retain a copy for you records.
+You may turn this complaint to any SPSI staff member or by mail or fax.
+Please retain a copy for your records.

 Today's Date:

 What is the problem?
-Wh nen did it happen?
-(Use the back & additional sheets if you need them).
+When did it happen?
+(Use the b eack & additional sheets if yo ou need them).

-What needs to happen to solve your problem?
+What needs to happen to sol ve your problem?

 Name:

 Address:

 City: Zip Code: Phone:

-You may contact your Priv acy Officer by calling (98 39) 799-2100 or faxing to (989) 799-2 2637
+You may contact your Priva cy Officer by calling (989 9) 799-2100 or faxing (989) 7 799-2637.

-FOR OFFI ICE USE ONLY
+FOR OFFICE USE ONLY

 Date complaint received: Received by: